oracle/python-oracledb/doc/src/user_guide/initialization.rst

     * - ORA_SDTZ
       - The default session time zone.
     * - ORA_TZFILE
       - The name of the Oracle time zone file to use.
-See below.
+See :ref:`timezonefiles`.
     * - ORACLE_HOME
       - The directory containing the Oracle Database software.
 The directory and various configuration files must be readable by the Python process.